carlwolff/emergency-fika-button/basics/windows.md

 To verify installation, open `Device Manager` and unfold `Ports`.
 If there's a notion of CP210x, then your driver is installed.

-# Install terminal for command input
+# Install Terminal for Command Input

 The NodeMCU firmware will provide us with a prompt (similar to DOS/Powershell) on the serial interface we just enabled.
 What we now need is a tool to display that prompt.
 To unify the experience in Windows/Mac/Linux we use [PlatformIO IDE](http://platformio.org/platformio-ide).